-There is no student housing at the Spartan College Denver Campus.
+There is no student housing at the Spartan College of Aeronautics and Technology Denver Campus.
 The Student Affairs office may have student housing resources available upon request.
 These resources change on a consistent basis, so please be timely in your requests.